Dentists

 Photo: Pascal Bachelet/BSIP/Universal Images Group/Getty Images

 The state covers 70% of patients’ baseline costs for doctor consultations.
 Mutuelles (private health insurance companies) offer additional insurance to cover most of the remaining 30%.
-Luckily, dentistry in France comes under this healthcare umbrella.
+However, the state only covers 60% of costs for dentistry.

 Private insurance can also cover specialist treatment or complementary therapies not available through public healthcare.
-Therefore, international residents will need to take out private health insurance during their first three months in the country if not covered by the European Health Insurance Card (EHIC) or some other form of insurance.
+Therefore, international residents must take out private health insurance during their first three months in the country if not covered by the European Health Insurance Card (EHIC) or some other form of insurance.

 So, if you have lived in France for longer than three months, you can register for French state healthcare.
-Simply find your local office for the primary health insurance fund or Caisse Primaire Assurance Maladie (CPAM) via the Ameli website (in French).
+Simply find your local office for the primary health insurance fund or Caisse Primaire Assurance Maladie (CPAM) via the Ameli website.

 Your employer will sign you up for French social security before you can register for healthcare.
-If you are self-employed, you must contact the Regime Social des Indépendants (RSI) instead.
+If you are self-employed, you must contact the Conseil de la protection des travailleurs indépendants (CPSTI) instead.

 Once you are registered, you will receive a carte Vitale used to claim reimbursement for most medical appointments.